The long wait in Sonoma County for commercial airline service to points east of California finally came to an end Friday.

-“It’s a big day, I’m very excited,” said Sonoma County Airport Manager Jon Stout, who has overseen negotiations on an eastbound route for the past eight years.
+“It’s a big day,” said Sonoma County Airport Manager Jon Stout, who oversaw negotiations over nine years to obtain a nonstop, eastbound route.
 “It’s been a huge ask for a long time.
-Now let’s celebrate that it’s here.”
+Now, let’s celebrate that it’s here.”

-The 50-seat Bombardier CRJ 200 regional jet was at capacity when it landed, and those aboard were met out on the tarmac by sunny skies and a Wine Country welcome committee that included airport staff, a member of U.S. Rep. Mike Thompson’s office and a spokeswoman for United.
+Friday’s inbound 50-seat Bombardier CRJ 200 regional jet from Denver was at capacity when it touched down at Charles M. Schulz-Sonoma County Airport shortly before 12:30 p.m.
+Passengers were met on the tarmac under sunny skies by a Wine Country welcome committee that included airport and Sonoma County Tourism staff and a member of U.S. Rep. Mike Thompson’s office.

-“We’re hoping that in six months we’re going to bringing in an Airbus 319,” Cassandra Redd, a United sales manager for the region, said of the potential for the 160-seat aircraft.
+“We’re hoping that in six months we’re going to bring in an Airbus 319,” Cassandra Redd, a regional sales manager for United, said of the potential for the 150-seat aircraft.
 “We just want to see that the demand is there.
 It looks encouraging.”